Humans are killing the bees

 There are many known species of bees.
 They are all pollinators and their work produces about one in every three bites of food we eat.
-Therefore, it is alarming to see that every year there are less of these small but tireless workers.
+Therefore, it is alarming to see that every year there are fewer of these small but tireless workers.
 For many years already research has shown that a group of pesticides called neonicotinoids is responsible for the rapid decline of the bee population.

 There are crops that are of benefit to the bees and also the earth.

 Buckwheat has a lot of nectar which is food for the bees and besides it takes CO2 out of the atmosphere into the plant and then through the roots it goes as nitrogen back into the soil.

 If bees were to disappear we, the people, would not be able to survive for long as the entire food chain that nature has developed would collapse.

 The Importance of Honey